 The thematic reports in Semrush are also well-organized, highlighting crawlability, HTTPS status, site performance, and other important areas, with a detailed breakdown of each issue provided.
 For example, you can instantly see the number of issues related to duplicate title tags, missing meta descriptions, and internal linking, and get direct access to detailed guidance on how to fix them.

 Both tools provide contextual help on how to fix the problems they identify — but Semrush’s is more user-friendly.
-It provides more detailed, actionable tips on resolving each issue identifed, and unlike SEO PowerSuite, gives you links to handy articles on the Google or Semrush help sites containing more in-depth advice.
+It provides more detailed, actionable tips on resolving each issue identified, and unlike SEO PowerSuite, gives you links to handy articles on the Google or Semrush help sites containing more in-depth advice.

 That said, SEO PowerSuite’s site audit tool does have a few edges over Semrush’s.